Collection Number: 03149

 Additions of 2016:

-The bulk of the family correspondence in the additions dates from the 1870s to the 1920s.
+The bulk of the family correspondence in the additions of 2016 dates from the 1870s to the 1920s.
 Bettie Perkins Hairston and Annie Marshall Wilson James are the chief recipients of the letters from this time period.
 Other papers relate to schools attended by family members, Virginia militias in the early national period, churches, funerals, lodges and clubs, genealogy, and Beaver Creek Plantation.
-A small number of photographs depict extended family members including Rorer James, Sr. However, most individuals who are pictured are not identified.
+A small number of photographs depict extended family members including Rorer James Sr.; however, most individuals who are pictured are not identified.

 Addition of 2017: